QED1224/Toontown-Resources/Guide.md

 You'll note that there's a 24.75% decrease (0.3025 vs. 0.55) to the odds that two Safes hit cog A compared to without an attack mismatch.
 However, this decrease doesn't actually constitute an overall loss in expected damage: it's simply more evenly distributed.
 This is evident in the probability that at least one Safe hits, which is 79.75% vs. 55% *in favor of attack mismatches*.

-With the above in mind, we can establish the following guidelines:

-- Prefer gag mismatches in any of the following scenarios.
+With the above in mind, we can conclude that gag mismatches should be preferred in any of the following scenarios.

-	- If both gags are the same and either could defeat the given cog in one round.
+- If either gag could defeat the given cog in one round.
-- Prefer no gag mismatches in any of the following scenarios.
+- Assuming maxed gags, when using any combination of Throw and Squirt.

 ## Battle Simulations